NorgesfilmAS/vka-archive-tool/documentation/setup.md

 #### Set up `filestore` directory

-    sudo rm -r resourcespace7/filestore # TODO: We might remove this symbolic link from Git

 _Make symbolic link from `resourcespace7/filestore` to where files are located._

 ### Set up `temp` directory